robtweed/golgi/TUTORIAL.md

 specified target Element (*append_target_element*).
 The *Golgi* Context object, available within the current Component as *this.context*, should also be specified as the third argument).

+  It returns an Object representing the outermost Component within the Assembly.

 - *this.renderComponent(component_name, append_target_element, context)*

   This method will import and load the specified *Golgi Component* and, when ready, will append it to the specified target Element (*append_target_element*).
 The *Golgi* Context object, available within the current Component as *this.context*, should also be specified as the third argument).

+  It returns an Object representing the instance of the specified Component.

 - *this.addStateMap(state_property_name)*